PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: -- A long document summarization dataset

 \subsection{Step-by-step process for creating \thedataset}

-Figure \ref{fig:fig_dataset_step_by_step} shows the flowchart for the creation of the dataset.
-The process began with a manual selection of URLs of news articles written by the Agência Câmara de Notícias that were related to public hearings.
-During this step, we selected 206 articles about public hearings that occurred between November 2021 and May 2024.
-Then, we manually searched the websites of the Committees that held the hearings to find the URLs of the transcripts.
+Figure \ref{fig:fig_dataset_step_by_step} shows the flowchart for the dataset creation process.
+It began with the manual selection of URLs for news articles published by \textit{Agência Câmara de Notícias} related to public hearings.
+In this step, we selected 206 articles covering hearings held between November 2021 and May 2024.
+Then, we manually searched the websites of the committees that conducted the hearings to find the URLs of their transcripts.

-The next step was to download of HTML files for both the selected articles and the transcripts and parse them.
-The post-processing includes cleaning the HTML structure and isolating the main text (videos and figures of the articles were removed).
+The next step was to download the HTML files for both the selected articles and the corresponding transcripts and parse them.
+During post-processing, the HTML structure was removed to extract just the main text.

-The post-processed text of the articles was used as input to a LLM to extract the structured summary (metadata).
-We used the OpenAI's GPT-4o model with the prompt shown in Figure \ref{fig:prompt_extract_metadata_from_articles}\footnote{All the prompts used in this article are available in Appendixes \ref{sec:prompts_pt} (original version, in Portuguese) and \ref{sec:prompts_en} (translated version, in English).}.
-The generated metadata includes the main topic of the hearing, the individuals participating in the hearings, and their opinions.
+The raw text of the articles was used to extract the structured summary.
+This process could have been done entirely manually.
+However, to speed it up, we opted to use an LLM to extract a preliminary summary, which was then manually corrected.
+We used OpenAI's GPT-4o model with the prompt shown in Figure \ref{fig:prompt_extract_metadata_from_articles}\footnote{All prompts used in this article are available in Appendices \ref{sec:prompts_pt} (original version, in Portuguese) and \ref{sec:prompts_en} (translated version, in English).}.
+The generated metadata includes the main topic of the hearing, the participants, and their opinions.
+At the end of this stage, considering all 206 news articles, a total of 3\,054 opinions expressed by the hearing participants were extracted.

-At this point, we have data containing a list of opinions expressed by each individual mentioned in the articles.
-To ensure the quality of the dataset, we manually reviewed all the extracted opinions and, during this analysis, we identified that some opinions in the list meant the same thing.
-This occurred because the news articles that we are working with in this study often describe an opinion and use a direct quotation to exemplify it.
-As a result, the automatic extraction considered this as two separate opinions.
-Therefore, we manually corrected all opinions with this characteristic, i.e., we combined these distinct sentences into a single opinion.

-The final step was to merge all this information into a single JSONL file.
-Thus, the generated dataset contains the transcript of the public hearing (long document), the news article (summary in unstructured format), and the extracted and manually corrected metadata from the articles (summary in structured format).
+To ensure the quality of the dataset, we manually reviewed all extracted opinions by reading the news articles and comparing them with the generated summary.
+Two main types of errors were found in the automatic extraction.
+The first was the attribution of statements to the wrong participant.
+The second was the splitting of a single opinion into two, which artificially inflated the total number of opinions.
+This happens because, in this type of news article, it is common to present a claim followed by a direct quote that illustrates it.
+All these errors were manually corrected.
+In cases of incorrect attributions, the opinions were reassigned to the correct participant.
+When a single opinion was split into two, they were merged.